yoshivb/p4nth3rworld-wiki/content/posts/2.locations/beach.md

   - key: Latest Update
     value: July 24, 2024
 ---
-The beach is like any other place in p4nth3rworld!
+The beach is the place to be in p4nth3rworld if you want to relax!
-It's always full of people looking to make it big.
+The lovely breeze and the radiant sunshine cannot be beat!

-Not much else is known about this place at this very moment.
+The beach is also where you can find many beach only items!
+Clam shells, driftwood, anemone, you name it!